 Wetherby first began looking for a partner in France in the late 1980’s.
 The main criteria were that the twin town had to have a river, a bridge and a market and be of a similar size to Wetherby.

-Privas was, at that time, looking for a UK partner and amply fulfilled our criteria.
+Privas was, at that time, were looking for a UK partner and amply fulfilled the criteria.
 They had already established a link with Weilburg in Germany in 1958, with Tortona in Italy in 1964 and Zevenaar in Holland in 1966.
-The official twinning document was signed in 1992.
+The official twinning contract between Privas and Wetherby was signed in 1992 and can be seen in the Wetherby Town Hall foyer, along with many civic gifts received over the years.

-To find out more about what is happening with the Wetherby Twinning Association please follow the link
+To find out more about what is happening with the Wetherby Twinning Association, please follow this link to the website or go to Wetherby Twinning on Facebook.

 The History of Privas